budh333/UnSilence_VOC/README.md

 # Paper

-The associated paper will be published in the Journal of Documentation’s special issue on _Artificial Intelligence for Cultural Heritage Materials_.
+The associated paper will appear in the Journal of Documentation’s special issue on _Artificial Intelligence for Cultural Heritage Materials_.
+The post print can be found [here](https://arxiv.org/abs/2210.02194)

 # Data